Regular attendance at school is fundamental for the educational progress of your child. It also helps your child socially, mentally, and is the law!

 The attendance of each class for each week is displayed on our display in the hall, and also on each classroom door.
 This is discussed with the children weekly and 100% attendance is rewarded.

 Good attenders are rewarded:

-Children with 100% attendance over a whole term receive a certificate in assembly.
+Children with over 98% attendance over a whole term receive a certificate in assembly.